agnicore/nfx/README.md

 ## Guides/Documentation
-NEW 20170617,
- all Guides and Docs/Samples/Tutorials are on the NFXLIB site
+All Guides and Docs/Samples/Tutorials are on the NFXLIB site

  [NFXLIB - Documentation/Guides/Tutorials](http://nfxlib.com)